zakkak/workspace-grid/Readme.md

 * `moveWorkspace` : switches workspaces in the direction specified, being either (`Directions.`)`UP`, `LEFT`, `RIGHT` or `DOWN` (see `Directions`).
 * `rowColToIndex` : converts the row/column into an index for use with (e.g.) `global.screen.get_workspace_by_index(i)`
 * indexToRowCol : converts an index (`0 to global.screen.n_workspaces-1`) to a row and column
+* calculateWorkspace : calculates the index of the workspace adjacent in the specified direction to the current one.
+* getWorkspaceSwitcherPopup : retrieves our workspace switcher popup.

 For example, to move to the workspace below us: